olark/lightningjs/README.md

 "worst case scenarios" that can affect the parent page when your servers (or your code) misbehave in the wild.

+Due to its nonblocking design, you should be able to embed this code anywhere in the parent page.
+Embedding in the `<head>...</head>` of the HTML will likely speed up the load time of your library, without having a negative affect on the parent page.

 # Basic Usage

 To make your own embed code, just start with `embed.min.js` and then underneath